FAQ About International Studies

 What should my other major be?

 International studies requires another major.
 The primary area of interest is specific to each individual student and often takes some exploration.
 Many possibilities exist at Saint Louis University for your primary area of interest.
-Currently there are four colleges and 28 primary majors represented by our students: Anthropology, Art, Biochemistry, Biology, Business, Chemistry, Communication, Environmental Science, Economics, English, French, German, History, International Business, Investigative Medicine, Italian, Math, Nursing, Philosophy, Political Science, Psychology, Russian, Russian Studies, Social Work, Sociology, Spanish, Theology, Urban Affairs and Women's Studies.
+Currently there are four colleges and 28 primary majors represented by our students: Anthropology, Biochemistry, Biology, Business, Chemistry, Communication, Communication Science and Disorders, Environmental Science, Economics, Education, English, French, History, International Business, Italian, Math, Philosophy, Political Science, Psychology, Public Health, Russian, Social Work, Sociology, Spanish, Theatre, Theology, Urban Affairs and Women's Studies.